 - Flip vent valve to ‘Sealing’.

-- Select ‘Manual' setting and adjust time to 120 minutes.
+- Select ‘Manual’ or High-Pressure setting and adjust the cooking time to 120 minutes.

 - Release any residual pressure using the vent valve before removing the lid.

-- Allow broth to cool before staining into jars for storage.
+- Allow broth to cool before straining the broth through a mesh lined strainer into jars for storage.